-Respect resting places.
+• Respect resting places.
 If you or your tour stop in a resting space, please be aware of other users.
 Due to the logistics in Northern Norway, we often have lorry drivers using these spaces for legally required rest hours.
 Please respect their quiet time.

 • If you have a hire car, please be careful on the roads.
 Drive according to the road conditions, keep a low speed and be aware of local traffic, people and animals, especially reindeer and elk.

 • Do not walk in the middle of the road!
 Our roads are dark and twisting, with local people using the roads regularly.

-• Do not light fires next to other traffic, and never in resting places.
+• Do not light fires next to other traffic, and never in resting places or roadside parking lots.
 This can be extremely dangerous.
 If you must light a fire, please consider using a fire pan, so not to leave a “fire footprint” for others.
-Also, please leave at least 10 meters space between the fire and any other vehicles.
+Also, please keep at least 10 metres distance between the fire and any other vehicles.
 When you leave the area, there must be no remains of wood, ash or other traces of the bonfire.

 • Please do not trespass onto private land.
 Our local people deserve their privacy, so please watch where you are walking and avoid crossing into gardens and other private areas.